saarthak99/ME7223---Optimization-Methods/README.md

 Assignments | ME7223 - Optimization Methods for Mechanical Design

-The course content is an overlap with the 'Optimization of Energy Systems' course.
+The course content is an overlap with the 'Design and Optimization of Energy Systems' course.

 ## Author: